Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Experience_Platform/index.md

 ---
-title: "Sitecore Experience Platform"
+title: 'Sitecore Experience Platform'
-description: "From a single connected platform easily integrated with other brand and customer platforms comes the ability to predict, optimize, and delight customer experiences.
-With comprehensive tracking capabilities enabling a single view of the customer, unprecedented reach across all the channels of today and tomorrow, and the elimination of manual, error-prone tasks – the latest version of Sitecore lets you own the customer experience."
+description: 'From a single connected platform easily integrated with other brand and customer platforms comes the ability to predict, optimize, and delight customer experiences.
+With comprehensive tracking capabilities enabling a single view of the customer, unprecedented reach across all the channels of today and tomorrow, and the elimination of manual, error-prone tasks – the latest version of Sitecore lets you own the customer experience.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform
 ---